chaifeng/proxy.pac/README.md

    Add your domain names or IP network segments to the appropriate file, with one entry per line.
 Lines starting with `#` are treated as comments.
 For example:

-   Domains added to `domain-rules-direct.txt` will bypass the proxy and connect directly:
+   Domains added to `domain-rules-direct.txt`, along with their subdomains,  will bypass the proxy and connect directly:
    ```
    # Direct connect domains
    google.com